Admission to Teacher Education

 Complete the following steps:

 Declare your major and obtain an advisor in your major department.
 You can declare your major (minors too) online or visit Academic Advising in Duke 108 if you need assistance.

 Successfully complete (grade of C or higher) EDU 211: School and Society or SOC 243: Sociology of Education.

-Fill out and submit to the Teacher Education Office (Mooney 102) the following forms:
+Fill out and submit to Diane Saylor (Mooney 110) the following forms:

 Give a reference form to two of your teaching faculty from academic courses (not Elon 101); if possible, one of them should be from your major department.
 If you are a transfer student, professors from your previous school may provide a reference.
 Ask professors to return reference forms to the Teacher Education Office.
 DO NOT GIVE A REFERENCE SHEET TO YOUR EDU 211 OR SOC 243 PROFESSOR.

 Prior to admission, you must have met the following requirements: